Lead Researchers & Staff

 Cyber SMART Director, Center Managing Director and Lead Researcher, Digital Identity and International Regulation

-Professor Clare Sullivan, one of a few with both a PhD in cyber law and qualifications in international law and management, leads the cyber law team, focusing on U.S. and international law, regulation, policy and reform.
+Professor Clare Sullivan, a Fulbright Scholar and an Endeavour Scholar and one of a few with both a PhD in cyber law and qualifications in international law and management, leads the cyber law team, focusing on U.S. and international law, regulation, policy and reform.
 As a pioneer in the field of digital identity and a leading international researcher in this field, Professor Sullivan also leads research covering identity and international regulation.
 As Managing Director, Professor Sullivan is also responsible for the overall management of Cyber SMART.

 Cyber SMART Director and Lead Researcher, Communications and Security